 The Picture of Dorian Gray by Oscar Wilde

 Afraid of losing his beauty, Dorian Gray sells his soul to make sure that he will not grow old and will keep his attractive appearance throughout the years.
-It’s a picture of him that instead ages and decays.
+It’s a picture of him that ages and decays instead.
 He then starts leading a libertine lifestyle, which will have a tragic outcome.
 This is an almost perfect classic and one of my favourites.

 Perfume: The Story of a Murderer by Patrick Süskind